Las Vegas Council candidates propose solutions on homelessness

 Speaking to the Review-Journal on Friday because he missed the forum where the topic had been addressed, former Rep. Ruben Kihuen said he had pledged to work with Veterans Village and potentially expand its model of refurbishing older buildings into affordable housing.

-Beyond reducing the number of people on the streets, Kihuen, 38, pitched the idea as a cost-savings measure, saying that treatment in jails and hospitals were more expensive than investing those dollars into solutions.
-With a thriving city economy, he said: “We can find funding to be able to help our most vulnerable.”
+Beyond reducing the number of people on the streets, Kihuen, 38, pitched the idea as a cost-savings measure, saying that treatment in jails and hospitals is more expensive than investing in solutions.
+With a thriving city economy, he said, “we can find funding to be able to help our most vulnerable.”

 Cash flow promises to be a major factor in the fight, however, and former Las Vegas Planning Commissioner David Lopez, who echoed the call for a housing-first model, said he would consider a sewer fee or other tax to buoy funding.